This article describes some of the shapes in the DT Annotations stencil.

 Shape Data Window

-All user adjustments to the Smart Callout shape are accessed through the Shape Data window.
+All user adjustments are available as shape data fields in the Shape Data window.

-To display the Shape Data window, click the View tab then select "Shape Data" from the Task Panes dropdown.
+To see the Shape Data window, select the shape, click the View tab, then select Shape Data from the Task Panes dropdown.